 Plant fossils formed before animal fossils.
 What does this suggest about their evolution?

 - APlants would not have survived without animals existing first.

-- CPlants and animals first existed at the same time.
+- BPlants and animals first existed at the same time.

-- DAnimals have a shorter life span than plants.
+- EAnimals have a shorter life span than plants.